RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

 The World Happiness Report is a landmark survey of the state of global happiness.
-The World Happiness Report 2018 ranks 156 countries by their happiness levels, and 117 countries by the happiness of their immigrants.
-Many factors may lead to the happiness of a country and we will use spreadsheets to help us explore these factors to try to discover what factors may be most important in determining a country's happiness.
+The World Happiness Report 2018 ranks 156 countries by their happiness levels, and 117 countries by the happiness levels of their immigrants.
+Many factors may contribute to the happiness of a country, and we will use spreadsheets to explore and analyze what factors may be most important in determining a country's happiness.

 We will start by loading the